Nsustain/.github/profile/README.md

 <br>

 ***Why did we create Nsustain?***<br>
-So, we made exactly what we needed.
-Nsustain is an open-source community where anyone who works closely with the environment - such as farmers, environmentalists, and scientists - can communicate with open-source developers
+We made what we needed, and that is Nsustain, an open-source community where anyone who works closely with the environment - such as farmers, environmentalists, and scientists - can communicate with open-source developers